-For more information or to become a referring partner to the First Link® Program contact our First Link Educator:
+For more information or to become a referring partner to the First Link® Program, please contact us.

 First Link® is an innovative referral program designed to assist individuals diagnosed with Alzheimer's disease and other dementias, as well as their families and care partners.
 First Link® provides support from the point of diagnosis and throughout the progression of the disease.

 The First Link ® program contains five essential elements